MaxFukui/multi-timer-app/README.md

 ### UI Development

 Basic UI
-[] - Create the structure able to be customized
 [x] - Create UI for TimerGroup
 [x] - Create UI for Timer
 [x] - Create UI for Timer Setter